rosetta-rs/hashing-rosetta-rs/README.md

 (Git and Cargo must be installed)

-Just clone this repo with `git clone https://github.com/rosetta-rs/hashing-rosetta-rs` or download the ZIP with the green button, and run `cargo bench`.
+Just clone this repo with `git clone https://github.com/rosetta-rs/hashing-rosetta-rs` or download the ZIP with the green button, and run `RUSTFLAGS="-C target-cpu=native"cargo bench`.